 (vi) Statutory damages up to RMB 5 million

 Nonetheless, statutory damages have been increased from RMB 1 million to RMB 5 million.
 Since statutory damages are currently granted in most of the successful patent infringement cases rather than actual damages or an accounting of profits due to the high evidentiary standard to prove loss or profit, such an increase in statutory damages has significant practical value in patent litigation practice in China.

 (vii) Evidence disclosure obligation relating to damage calculation

 As mentioned above, it can be difficult to prove damages in patent infringement proceedings as the defendants often refuse to disclose their financial records.
-The new CPL has introduced a preliminary evidence disclosure obligation where the judge can now order the defendant to disclose damage related evidence.
-If the defendant refuses to disclose or provides false information, the judge will have discretion to decide damages based on the patentee’s claim or request.
+The new CPL has introduced a preliminary evidence disclosure obligation where the judge can now order the defendant to disclose damage-related evidence.
+If the defendant refuses to disclose or provides false information, the judge will have the discretion to decide damages based on the patentee’s claim or request.

 D. OTHER NOTABLE CHANGES